 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

 Although it’s not something we want to imagine, sometimes a situation will arise where you’ll need to head home prematurely from your holiday.
-Curtailment happens for reasons beyond your control, and as well as meaning you get less time than you imagined on your vacation, it’s also likely to cost you money.
+Curtailment happens for reasons beyond your control, and as well as meaning you get less time than you imagined on your holiday, it’s also likely to cost you money.

 Most insurance policies will cover you for curtailment; however, it’s something you should always check before taking out your cover.
 If you do have to cut short your trip due to an unfortunate reason, losing money because of this can add to your upset and frustration.